rails/rails/guides/source/action_controller_overview.md

 Introduction
 ------------

-Action Controller is the C in Model View Controller ([MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)) pattern.
+Action Controller is the C in the Model View Controller ([MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)) pattern.
 After the [router](routing.html) has matched a controller to an incoming request, the controller is responsible for processing the request and